BabaYagaMusic.com » Encyclopedic Dictionary » Music Index »

 At 60 beats per second, she practices her scales thusly:

 Eugenia Fielding: Why I practice scales and what they do for me; Violinist.com

 Jesus Florido: Balancing the Bow on YouTube.

-Sautille, sounds like you are off the string and bowing rapidly.
-A simple approach.
+Professor V: Part One, Sautille bowing demonstration; fast and bouncy.
 Finger flexibility very important, and use three fingers on the bow.

 In Western music, a C sharp is held to be the equivalent of a D flat, and ditto for the other similar combinations.
 This is called equal temperament and it is used on the fixed-pitched instruments, like the pianos many of us start our musical education on.
 It divides the octave into minute units called "cents".
 Since an octave is 1200 cents wide, and the Western scales have 12 tones per octave, each note is 100 cents apart.

 However, on a violin, just intonation often sounds better to the ear.
 Just intonation is based on the relationship of both notes in an interval, and it is the musical expectation of many non-Western cultures.